Skip to main content

 Panel Optimization

 The billing decision between coding individual tests versus a bundled panel code.
 Sometimes billing individual tests is more cost-effective than a panel (or vice versa).
-Optimization ensures the highest compliant reimbursement for each order.
+Tuning ensures the highest compliant reimbursement for each order.

 NCD/LCD (National/Local Coverage Determination)